u01jmg3/docs/structure.md

 <a name="the-notifications-directory"></a>
 #### The Notifications Directory

-This directory does not exist by default, but will be created for you if you execute the `make:notification` Artisan command.
+This directory does not exist by default but will be created for you if you execute the `make:notification` Artisan command.
 The `Notifications` directory contains all of the "transactional" [notifications](/docs/{{version}}/notifications) that are sent by your application, such as simple notifications about events that happen within your application.
 Laravel's notification features abstracts sending notifications over a variety of drivers such as email, Slack, SMS, or stored in a database.

 <a name="the-policies-directory"></a>
 #### The Policies Directory

-This directory does not exist by default, but will be created for you if you execute the `make:policy` Artisan command.
+This directory does not exist by default but will be created for you if you execute the `make:policy` Artisan command.
 The `Policies` directory contains the [authorization policy classes](/docs/{{version}}/authorization) for your application.
 Policies are used to determine if a user can perform a given action against a resource.

 <a name="the-providers-directory"></a>
 #### The Providers Directory